patricklam/plam.new-webpage/content/post/20240408-whanganui-journey.md

 the canoes onto the trailer, which is quite a production.

 _Emerald Hours_ said that Pipiriki had decent tourist infrastructure.
-Can't say, though Google shows only two adventure tour operator bases and no hotels or restaurants.
+Can't say, though Google shows only two adventure tour operator bases and no hotels or restaurants in 2024.
 We just stayed at the dock and then hopped in the minibus, which was about 30 minutes to Raetihi.